A company limited by guarantee in Hong Kong is the entity of choice if you want to set up a non-profit organization or a charity.

 A company limited by guarantee must have a company secretary.

-Such company secretary can be a natural person resident in Hong Kong or a company having a registered office or a place of business in Hong Kong.
+Such a company secretary can be a natural person resident in Hong Kong or a company having a registered office or a place of business in Hong Kong.

 A limited liability company in Hong Kong is required to maintain a registered office address within Hong Kong.